david-macmahon/HitFDRs.jl/README.md

-# HitFDRs
+# HitFDRs.jl

-A package for calculating and plotting the *frequency-drift-rate* (FDR) matrix corresponding to a *Hit* in a Cap'n Proto file.
+A Julia package for calculating and plotting the *frequency-drift-rate* (FDR) matrix corresponding to a *Hit* in a Cap'n Proto file.

 ## Loading hits